obsidianmd/obsidian-sample-plugin/README.md

 [![Github all releases](https://img.shields.io/github/downloads/OlegLustenko/obsidian-bulk-rename/total.svg)](https://github.com/OlegLustenko/obsidian-bulk-rename/releases/)
 [![GitLab latest release](https://badgen.net/github/release/OlegLustenko/obsidian-bulk-rename/)](https://github.com/OlegLustenko/obsidian-bulk-rename/releases)
 ## Introduction
-Now you can rename a bunch of files from the directory and all references also will be updated acros the vault.
+Now you can rename a bunch of files from the directory and all references also will be updated across the vault.

 ![](documentation/assets/Animation.gif)